- Good to know

 Jarhead or High & Tight Haircut

-Perhaps you have heard the term ‘Jarhead’ or you’ve seen the movie with the same title.
+You may have heard the name “Jarhead” or seen the movie with the same title.

 To get a High-and-Tight hairstyle, the sides and back are shaved on an even position (position 1 or).
 The top is then shaved into shape by a double position in length, (position 3 or 4), depending on the length chosen for the sides and back.